 Best for: Surfing and ice cream sundaes

-One of the UK’s original seaside resorts, Scarborough offers a real throwback to the Victorian-era with its elegant period buildings and traditional fairground attractions.
+One of the UK’s original seaside resorts, holiday cottages in Scarborough offer a real throwback to the Victorian-era with elegant period buildings and traditional fairground attractions.
 The attractive town on the North Yorkshire coast is blessed with two sandy beaches, one lined with colourful beach huts and the other with fish and chip shops, ice cream parlours and amusement arcades.
 Scarborough is particularly well-known for its great surf too, especially on North Beach that’s home to several surfing schools.

 If you do one thing: Visit Scarborough Castle on the headland between the two beaches for a dose of history and spectacular sea views.

 Place to stay: Wake up to sea views out your window at cosy and quirky Hook’s House in the heart of Scarborough.

 Best for: A never-ending list of things to do

 Brighton is one of several great seaside towns on the South Coast and it’s jam-packed with attractions, from the ornate Brighton Dome to the charming independent shops and cafes in the Lanes.
 Brighton’s Blue Flag pebble beach stretches out for over four miles, providing ample space for you to relax and soak up some sunshine.
 There’s also a huge programme of events hosted throughout the year in Brighton, including the biggest Pride festival in the country!

 If you do one thing: You can’t visit Brighton without taking a stroll along its world-famous Palace Pier!